Artichoke Benefits and

 B4, B5, B6

-Artichoke is recognized for its
+Artichoke nutrition: recognized for its

 therapeutic and healing benefits and qualities